Yatesh-1/Yatesh-1/README.md

     <td width="70%" valign="top">
       <h3>About Me</h3>
       <p align="justify">
-       "Electronics and Telecommunication Engineering student with a strong focus on embedded systems and real-time electronics.
+       Electronics and Telecommunication Engineering student with a strong focus on embedded systems and real-time electronics.
 Experienced in transforming theoretical concepts into functional hardware through hands-on prototyping, testing, and debugging.
 Skilled in analyzing real-world system behavior to enhance both firmware and hardware performance.
 Passionate about designing innovative solutions that integrate sensors, microcontrollers, and communication protocols to solve practical problems.
 Adept at learning and applying new technologies quickly, with a keen eye for optimizing efficiency and reliability.
-Actively seeking entry-level opportunities to contribute technical expertise within a collaborative, industry-driven team while continuing to grow in the field of embedded and IoT systems."
+Actively seeking entry-level opportunities to contribute technical expertise within a collaborative, industry-driven team while continuing to grow in the field of embedded and IoT systems.
       </p>
     </td>
     <td width="50%" valign="middle">